1941 Atlantic hurricane season: Hurricane Four

-The Nicaragua Hurricane of 1941

 On September 23, a minor area of disturbed weather was observed about 75 mi to the northwest of Barbados.
 It is estimated that it developed into a tropical storm shortly thereafter.
 Tracking westward, it passed just south of St. Lucia and emerged into the Caribbean Sea.
 By September 25, the storm had reached hurricane strength.
 Still intensifying, the storm continued generally westward and reached its peak at Category 4 on the Saffir-Simpson Hurricane Scale.
 By late September 27, the hurricane was situated near Cape Gracias a Dios, Honduras, and accelerated as it moved across the northernmost stretch of the country.
 It maintained hurricane intensity despite moving over mountainous terrain.
 After briefly entering the Gulf of Honduras, it moved ashore again in Belize, with winds of up to 85 mi/h.
 Gradually weakening, the storm continued inland and weakened to a tropical storm by September 29.
 The storm emerged over the Bay of Campeche as a tropical depression and dissipated on September 30 while over water.